Mastercard/pkcs11-tools/docs/MANUAL.md

 Finally, HSM vendors provides tools to deal with PKCS\#11 tokens, but they are proprietary and not interoperable.

 For these reasons, this toolkit was created in order to bring the following functionalities:
--   basic key management primitives
+-   unified basic key management primitives
 -   support for certificate management (generation of CSR, import of certificates)
--   support different OS ( Linux, BSD, Solaris, AIX, Windows)
+-   support different OS (Linux, BSD, Solaris, AIX, Windows)
 -   Generate key pairs and certificates in a fashion that makes them interoperable between IBM and Sun JVM
 -   Whenever possible, "unix"-like style commands
 -   support for advanced key management techniques (key exchange among tokens via key wrapping)